cfengine/design-center/howto/dc_api.md

 You should avoid changing this explicitly without very good reason.

+A `vardata` of `-` (just a dash) means that the API will not try to write to the vardata file, but will pretend everything is OK.

 #### `constdata`

 The file location for the pre-defined API validations and other constant DC